Updated: Jan 19

 Even for people who are healthy, acupuncture can be a great way to maintain health and prevent problems, by strengthening the immune system and addressing potential health concerns at the beginning stages.

 Acupuncture works by activating the body's innate healing ability, so it can be beneficial for any health condition.
 The World Health Organization (WHO) has documented many symptoms, diseases, and conditions that have been shown in controlled clinical trials to be effectively treated with acupuncture.
 Acupuncture can treat the following:

 Many first-time patients are concerned that acupuncture needles will resemble and feel like hypodermic needles.
 Hypodermic needles are 114 times larger than acupuncture needles.
 Acupuncture uses hair-thin, flexible needles that you will hardly feel when inserted.

 It is recommended to eat at least a light snack before coming in for a treatment.
-Acupuncture can lower your blood sugar so it is best to eat prior to treatment and again after.
+Acupuncture can lower your blood sugar, so it is best to eat prior to treatment and again right after.

 Contact us online today or call 619-356-1225 to schedule an acupuncture session.
 We are very accommodating to first time patients.